From Sheryl Normandeau:

-What this means is that if you applied for a garden for 2018 and didn't get a plot you are on the list for 2019.
-And if you're not on the wait list and would like one of our garden plots the sooner you apply the better your chances so don't delay.
+What this means is that if you applied for a garden today and don't get a plot for next Summer, you are still on the wait list.
+If you're not on the wait list and would like one of our garden plots, the sooner you apply the better your chances so don't delay.

-There is always a turnover of garden plots.
-Our existing gardeners will have until the end of February to renew.
-After that plots which haven't been renewed will start to be offered to those on the list.
+There is always a turnover of garden plots each season.
+Our existing gardeners will have until the end of October of this season to renew.
+After that plots which haven't been renewed will be offered to those on the list.

 To get on the list click this link.